Tejaaswini28499/Training-Devops/AWS new 2025/AWS Elastic Disaster Recovery.md

 ---

 👉 Do you also want me to make a **step-by-step guide (like hands-on setup in AWS console)** for DRS?
 That way you’ll be ready if an interviewer asks *‘How would you implement it?’*
+Okay 👍 let’s go step by step:

+### **AWS Elastic Disaster Recovery (AWS DRS)**

+* **Definition**:
+  AWS Elastic Disaster Recovery (DRS) is a service that helps you quickly recover applications and systems to AWS if your on-premises or cloud environment fails.

+* **How it works**:

+  1. You **install an agent** on your source servers (on-premises or cloud).
+  2. The service **continuously replicates data** (at block level) to AWS in a low-cost staging area.
+  3. In case of a disaster (like hardware failure, cyber attack, natural disaster), you can **launch your workloads in AWS within minutes**.
+  4. After recovery, you can **fail back** to your original environment once it’s stable.

+* **Key Features**:

+  * Continuous replication (near real-time).
+  * Fast recovery time (minutes, not hours).
+  * Supports physical servers, VMs, cloud workloads.
+  * Simple management from AWS Console.
+  * Automated recovery and failback.

+* **Use case**:
+  Example – A company runs critical apps on-prem.
+If their data center goes down due to power outage, AWS DRS lets them spin up the same apps in AWS quickly, ensuring **business continuity**.

+👉 In short:
+**AWS Elastic Disaster Recovery = Affordable, fast, and reliable way to replicate and recover workloads into AWS in case of a disaster.**

+Would you like me to also give you **interview-style Q\&A** for this service (like we did for CloudFront, IAM, etc.)?